metacpan/metacpan-cpan-extracted/distros/D/Data-Object-Attributes/README.md

     # $example->clear_data;

-This package supports the `clr` and `clearer` directives expects a coderef and generates a clearer method.
+This package supports the `clr` and `clearer` directives expects a `1` or a method name of the clearer method.
 See the [Moo](https://metacpan.org/pod/Moo) documentation for more details.

 ## has-crc